silasnyaga6-CPA/SQL--PYTHON/README.md

 ## Overview
-Analysis of customer behaviour, retension and live time value for an ecommerce company to improve customer retension and maximize  Revenue.
+Analysis of customer behaviour, retention and live time value for an ecommerce company to improve customer retension and maximize  Revenue.